-Winter is a best time to add natural colors in your garden with many flower beauties.
-In winter season, flowers come in different shapes, sizes, and many vibrant colors.
-They are very suitable for any garden since they grow fast, fill up empty spaces, and are easily replaced.
+Winter is the best time to add natural colors in your garden with many flower beauties.
+During these months, you get flowers in so many different shapes, sizes, and bright colors.
+These plants are great for any Indian home because they grow very fast, fill up empty spaces in your pots, and are easy to replace when the season change.

 Scientific name: Chrysanthemum spp.